Ahmed Musa Dangiwa

 Ahmed Musa Dangiwa (born 10 February 1963) is a Nigerian architect and politician who has served as the Minister of Housing and Urban Development since 2023.
 He served as managing director of the Federal Mortgage Bank of Nigeria from 2015 to 2022.
+On 21 April 2026, President Bola Tinubu approved a cabinet reshuffle in which Dangiwa was removed as Minister of Housing and Urban Development.
+He was succeeded by Muttaqha Darma.